Lafayette CollegeTechnology Help

 The following information is intended to help maximize the accessibility of Word documents for readers using assistive technology software such as screen readers.
 These best practices will also help produce documents that are better for all readers and will allow for successful conversion to accessible PDF files.

 Heading styles allow for the creation of structure through hierarchy.
 Heading styles start with Heading 1 and progress through Heading 6.
-Heading 1 is usually the page title or main content heading announcing the overall theme of the document.
-There should only be one of these per document.
-Heading 2 is usually a major section heading announcing the main topics covered in the document.
+Use only one Heading 1 as the page title per document.
+Heading 2 identifies major sections within your document.
 All Headings beyond Heading 2 become sub-sections of the heading preceding it.
-Headings should always progress sequentially and should not skip levels.
+Headings should always progress in order and should not skip levels (i.e., avoid jumping from H2 to H4).

 An example of good document structure:

 Sighted users visually scan a table to make associations between the data in the table and how it relates to the row or column it is housed in.
-Screen readers need further assistance to make these same kinds of associations.
-Accessible tables require a clear table structure and table headers to help guide the screen reader user.
+Screen readers need to make these same kinds of associations.
+Accessible tables need a clear table structure and table headers to help guide the screen reader user.

 To create hyperlinks that are accessible to screen readers, use the following principles:

-Word includes an accessibility resource that helps to identify accessibility issues.
-To check the accessibility of a document, select the Review tab from the Ribbon and then Check Accessibility.
-An Accessibility Checker task pane will appear to the right with the inspection results.
+Word includes an accessibility checker that helps to identify accessibility issues.
+To check your document, first select the Review tab from the toolbar.
+Next, select Check Accessibility.
+An Accessibility Checker task pane will appear to the right with the results.

 The Inspection Results classifies accessibility issues into three categories: